Best & Worst Interview Questions to Ask Candidates

 Female professional handing a male a pen to sign an employment agreement

 As a hiring manager or recruiter, it’s important to maintain a high level of professionalism when interviewing candidates.
-Knowing which questions to ask and which questions to avoid can make or break your candidate experience.
+Knowing the best interview questions to ask candidates and which questions to avoid can make or break your hiring process.

 We commend you for taking the time to read this article.
 It shows that you care about your company and are devoted to improving your interviewing skills.
-Before we begin sharing some of the best and worst interview questions to ask candidates, we wanted to clarify a few things:
+Before we begin sharing some of the questions to ask in an interview, we wanted to clarify a few things:

-Quick Tip: It’s important to spend a minute or two building rapport before jumping into the interview questions.
-Something as simple as asking “How’s the weather in (city name)?” or “How has your day been so far?” can go a long way in making your applicant feel comfortable and open to dialogue.
+Quick Tip: It’s important to spend a minute or two building rapport before asking the interview questions.
+Something as simple as asking, “How’s the weather in (city name)?” or “How has your day been so far?” can go a long way toward making your applicant feel comfortable and open to dialogue.

 What interests you most about this position?